horcsinbalint/halozatiAlgokUnity/README.md

 # Project description
-This project is created for our masters course "Computer networks and distibuted systems" at ELTE, this is a Student Project, as an extension of the following paper: [Time, Travel, and Energy in the Uniform Dispersion Problem by Michael Amir, Alfred M. Bruckstein](https://arxiv.org/pdf/2404.19564)
+This project is created for our masters course "Networking algorithms" at ELTE, this is a Student Project, as an extension of the following paper: [Time, Travel, and Energy in the Uniform Dispersion Problem by Michael Amir, Alfred M. Bruckstein](https://arxiv.org/pdf/2404.19564)